 Students who complete the Somatic Movement Center® Student Survey have been practicing Thomas Hanna’s Clinical Somatics exercises on a regular basis for at least two months.
-These students learn the exercises in the online Level One Course or the Scoliosis Course, which include video demonstrations, audio instruction, and written explanations.
+These students learn the exercises in the online Level One & Two Courses or the Scoliosis Course, which include video demonstrations, audio instruction, and written explanations.

-Clinical Somatics exercises use the movement technique of pandiculation as developed by Thomas Hanna.
-Pandiculation sends feedback to the nervous system about the level of tension in the muscles, and reduces baseline muscle tension.
+Clinical Somatics exercises use the movement technique of voluntary pandiculation as developed by Thomas Hanna.
+Voluntary pandiculation sends feedback to the nervous system about the level of tension in the muscles, and reduces baseline muscle tension.
 This neuromuscular retraining results in relief from pain, muscle tension, and functional musculoskeletal disorders (such as sciatica and functional leg length discrepancy) for many people.

 Students are advised to practice the exercises 5-7 days per week in order to experience the benefits of the movements.
-It is interesting to note that survey respondents who practice the exercises 1-2 days per week and 3-4 days per week report pain relief at approximately the same frequency as those who practice the exercises 5-7 days per week.
+It is interesting to note that survey respondents who practice the exercises 1-2 days per week and 3-4 days per week report pain relief at nearly the same rate as those who practice the exercises 5-7 days per week.

 The survey is short and simple in order to encourage students to fill it out.
 However, the simple survey design results in some limitations:

 While 87-94% of people experience pain relief, only 72% to 80% of people who use pain medication report that they have reduced their usage of pain medication.
 So, approximately 20% to 28% of people who use pain medication and then experience pain relief do not reduce their use of pain medication, and the reason for this is unknown.